 - Children will sharpen their narrative skills and vocabulary by delivering news from inside a TV and searching for hidden frogs in Tuesday.

 Children are encouraged to reflect on their Storyland experience by creating a drawing inspired by the books and writing a caption, title or story.
-A Digital Drawing Cam will capture the paper image and visitors can add it to an electronic gallery of other postcards for visitors to see, and email it home as a souvenir of their experience.
+A Digital Drawing Cam will capture the paper image and visitors can add it to an electronic gallery.

 Admission and Hours